TrackerGuru Developer Guide

 • Existing contact information will be updated to the address book only if MSS completes.

-• All the fields in the contact will be of valid type.
+• All the field values in the contact will be valid.

 MSS

-1. User requests to edit contact with together with their relevant details.
+1. User requests to edit contact with updated details.

-2. System edits and saves the updated contact information.
+2. TrackerGuru edits and saves the updated contact information.

-3. System displays success message to the user.
+3. TrackerGuru displays success message to the user.

-4. System's contact list reflects the updated contact information.
+4. TrackerGuru's contact list reflects the updated contact information.

 Use case ends.